 - Search and filter components for large ticket volumes

+All paid plans include unlimited usage and unlimited app store updates—no bill shock from unexpected charges.
 This represents a fraction of traditional development costs while delivering results in days rather than months.

 Industry Benchmarks Reveal the Opportunity

-No-code platform metrics highlight the gap between spreadsheet limitations and modern app capabilities:
+Platform metrics highlight the gap between spreadsheet limitations and modern app capabilities:

 - Development speed: 10x faster than traditional coding